bol.com: marketplace guide

 NB: by adding an underscore followed by a number to your image files, starting with 1, you can set the order in which they are displayed on the product page.
 E.g.: Image_1.jpg, Image_2.jpg, Image_3.jpg, etc.

 - The file size is at least 30 KB and at most 10 MB.

 - The image must have a minimum of 500×500 px and a maximum of 6,000×6,000 pixels.
 White spaces in images do not count toward the minimum and maximum resolutions.

 - The zoom function, which makes details of an article visible, works on images with a minimum size of 1,200×1,200 px.

-- CE marking - the URL to the CE mark image of your product.
+CE markering PDF - the URL to the CE marking image of your product.
 This attribute is required for products that contain a CE marking.
-You must upload a photo of the CE marking on the product, on the packaging, or on an accompanying document.
+You must provide the URL of a PDF or an image of the CE marking on the product, on the packaging, or on an accompanying document.
 By affixing the CE marking to a product, a manufacturer declares that the product meets all the legal requirements for CE marking.
 Refer to the CE-markering toevoegen aan productinformatie article on bol.com for more details on the CE label photo requirements.